nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `PlaceBook(PB)` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a person**

 **MSS**

-1. User requests to list persons
+1. User requests to add a new person.
+2. PB adds the person.
-2. PB shows a list of persons
+3. PB displays success message and shows the updated list of persons.
-3. User requests to delete a specific person in the list
-4. PB deletes the person

 Use case ends.

 **Extensions**

+* 1a.
+The command format is invalid.

+    * 1a1.
+PB shows an error message, and gives an example of the correct format.

+      Use case resumes on step 1.

+* 1b.
+The input parameters are invalid.

+    * 1b1.
+PB shows an error message, informing user what the valid format should be.

+      Use case resumes on step 1.

+**Use case: UC02 - list all persons**

+1. User requests to list all persons.
+2. PB shows the list of persons.

 * 2a.
 The list is empty.

+    * 2a1.
+PB informs the user that the list is empty.

       Use case ends.

+**Use case: UC03 - Delete a person**

+**MSS**

+1. User <ins>requests to list persons.<ins/>
+2. User requests to delete a specific person in the list.
+3. PB deletes the person.

+    Use case ends.

+**Extensions**

 * 3a.
 The given index is invalid.